Fifth Crusade: Historiography

 Many of these primary sources can be found in Crusade Texts in Translation.
 Fifteenth century Italian chronicler Francesco Amadi wrote his Chroniques d'Amadi that includes the Fifth Crusade based on the original sources.
 German historian Reinhold Röhricht also compiled two collections of works concerning the Fifth Crusade: Scriptores Minores Quinti Belli sacri (1879) and its continuation Testimonia minora de quinto bello sacro (1882).
 He also collaborated on the work Annales de Terre Sainte that provides a chronology of the Crusade correlated with the original sources.

 The reference to the Fifth Crusade is relatively new.
 Thomas Fuller called it simply Voyage 8 in his The Historie of the Holy Warre.
 Joseph-François Michaud referred to it as part of the Sixth Crusade in his Histoire des Croisades (translation by British author William Robson), as did Joseph Toussaint Reinaud in his Histoire de la sixième croisade et de la prise de Damiette.
 Historian George Cox in his The Crusades regarded the Fifth and Sixth Crusades as a single campaign, but by the late 19th century, the designation of the Fifth Crusade was standard.

 The secondary sources are well-represented in the Bibliography, below.
-Tertiary sources include works by Louis Bréhier in the Catholic Encyclopedia, Ernest Barker in the Encyclopædia Britannica, and Philip Schaff in the Schaff-Herzog Encyclopaedia of Religious Knowledge.
+Tertiary sources include works by Louis Bréhier in the Catholic Encyclopedia, Ernest Barker in the Encyclopædia Britannica, and Philip Schaff in the Schaff–Herzog Encyclopedia of Religious Knowledge.
 Other works include The Mohammedan Dynasties by Stanley Lane-Poole and Bréhier's Crusades (Bibliography and Sources), a concise summary of the historiography of the Crusades.